dolmen/p5-strerror-Unicode/README.md

 As this issue is not visible to english locales, this issue is very old, as old as Unicode support in Perl.

+#### Win32

+Win32 does not seem to be affected by this issue: [`strerror()`](http://msdn.microsoft.com/en-us/library/zc53h9bh.aspx) messages in MSVCRT does not appear to be localized and returns English ASCII strings even on French Windows 7.

+TODO: check if `_wcserror()` behaves differently and returns localized strings.

 ### Proposed solution

 Instead Perl 5 should transparently decode the error messages from the codeset